DeFilippis/academic-kickstart/content/home/overview.md

 ## Democrat "False Beliefs"

 These are politically-relevant questions that a person who identifies as a **Republican** is much more likely to get correct than a person who identifies as a **Democrat**.
-Crucially, both Republican and Democrat respondents should have a strong hunch that their answer is right, while only one (easily verifiable) response will be.
+Crucially, both Republican and Democrat respondents should have a strong hunch that their answer is right, while only one (easily verifiable) response will actually be correct.
 Because these questions are politically controversial, they should be selected and phrased in a way that the correct answer can be verified (citing specific statistics, for example).
 Here are some examples where the average Republican is likely to guess closer to the correct answer than the average Democrat:

 Here are some examples where the average Republican is likely to guess closer to the correct answer than the average Democrat: